- Calendar

 The King Memorial Center in Atlanta was founded in 1968 and celebrated his birthday in 1969.
 It proposed nationwide ceremonies and acted to gain support.

-Some states such as Illinois, Massachusetts, and Connecticut passed their own bills to observe the day followed by other states later.
+Some states such as Illinois, Massachusetts, and Connecticut passed their bills to observe the day followed by other states later.

 The SCLC obtained 3 million signatures petitioning for King's birthday to be recognized as a holiday.
 These were presented to Congress in 1971.
 SCLC obtained 3 million signatures petitioning for King's birthday to be recognized as a holiday.
 These were presented to Congress in 1971.

-Also, the Congressional Black Caucus (CBC) was founded in 1971, and Conyers was one of its founding members and it helped him to introduce his bill every year.
+Furthermore, the Congressional Black Caucus (CBC) was founded in 1971, and Conyers was one of its founding members and it helped him to introduce his bill every year.

-Labor unions also supported the idea of ??it being a holiday by striking until the day was declared as an official paid holiday for them.
+Labor unions also supported the idea of it being a holiday by striking until the day was declared as an official paid holiday for them.

 However, it did not get enough support in Congress until President Jimmy Carter endorsed the holiday in 1979.